CExA-project/cexa-kokkos-tutorials/exercises/06_parallel_reduce/README.md

 ## *Optional* Step: timers

 - Add timers to measure the time spent to compute the sum and the max of the matrix.
-- Analyze the time spent on CPU and GPU for different LMatrix sizes.
+- Analyze the time spent on CPU and GPU for different Matrix sizes.